 with unlimited data, and custom reporting.

-Now that you know what the RMR strategy is and have planned your migration by establishing the criteria for a successful migration, you are ready to create the roadmap.
+Now that you know what the RMR strategy is—and you've developed your own migration template with it—you are ready to create your SharePoint migration plan.

-Essentially, you could create a beautiful roadmap using XMind, Visio or other similar tools.
-But the method I use is a little more hands on, I use SharePoint!
+You could create a beautiful visual plan using XMind, Visio, or other similar tools.
+But the method I use is a little more hands on...
+I use SharePoint!

-Wait what?
-No I don’t draw anything, but what I do is create a SharePoint list to help me identify the sites affected by the migration.
+Wait, what?
+No, I don’t draw anything.
+Instead, I create a SharePoint list to help me identify the sites affected by the migration.

-My objective is to list all the sites affected and identify whether they will be Removed, Migrated or Rebuilt.
+My objective here is to list all the sites that will be affected and identify whether each one will be Removed, Migrated or Rebuilt.
 I also need to know that the action is approved and when it will be done.

 1. Create the SharePoint list.

 I created a list called Migration Roadmap with the columns above.
 Within it I will enter all my sites from SharePoint 2007 or 2010, or whichever environment I am migrating from.